Captain of ill-fated ship El Faro was known as trusted mariner

-PORTLAND, Maine (Reuters) - The captain of the ill-fated cargo ship that sank in a hurricane off the Bahamas with no survivors last week was an experienced and highly trusted mariner who had spent a lifetime on the water, friends and colleagues said.
+PORTLAND, Maine, Oct 8 (Reuters) - The captain of the ill-fated cargo ship that sank in a hurricane off the Bahamas with no survivors last week was an experienced and highly trusted mariner who had spent a lifetime on the water, friends and colleagues said.

 The captain of El Faro, Michael Davidson of Windham, Maine, was raised in South Portland, alongside Maine’s largest port, and spent summers nearby at a family home on an island in Casco Bay.